Auburn Expungement Lawyer- Erase Your Criminal History

 Has your life been effected by your past criminal record.
 As an Expungement Attorney, we will clear your good name.
 Hal Walker is an Auburn Expungement Lawyer and can handle your Expungement in any county in Alabama.
 You may be eligible for an expungement depending on the outcome of your case.
 Expungements allow individuals who faced these charges but were not convicted to seek to have these records expunged.
 This is great news since previously there was no way to have these arrest records removed in the past.
 Sealing records does not make public information go away.
 If the prosecutor did not pursue your case or you won at trial you can apply for an Expungement.
 For instance, if you received a DUI in Alabama Alabama and was able to get into Pre-Trial Diversion, at the end of that program the Prosecutor would dismiss your case.
 Unfortunately, the record of your arrest will remain.
 Let our experienced Expungement Attorneys walk you through this process and make sure it gets done correctly.
 If your case has been dismissed, you deserve to clear your good name.
 We can make your criminal record disappear.

 What is Expungement?

 Expungement is a legal procedure that will most often clear your good name.
+To find out more about the laws relating to Expungements follow this link.
 We will file a petition with the court to have your arrest record and/or criminal conviction erased from their criminal history record.
 The court issues an order of expungement and the applicable offense is no longer part of one’s view-able criminal history record.
 Law enforcement will still be able to see your information for specified law enforcement purposes.
 At this point, you can legally say that you were not arrested for this offense.
 Reach out to a skilled defense attorney to learn more.

 Alabama Expungement Laws